jdcloudcom/en/documentation/Networking/Application-Load-Balancer/User-Agreements/SLA.md

 **2.7 Service Compensation Terms**

-The principle of “100 times compensation for faults” is implemented for JD Cloud load balancing service.
+The principle of "100 times compensation for faults" is implemented for JD Cloud load balancing service.

 2.7.1 Compensation Scope